CiscoDevNet/serviceability-dotnet-samples/README.md

 * `selectCmDeviceExt_HttpClient` - Risport selectCmDeviceExt sample script, using DotNet Core HttpClient.
 Filters by device name, passing in two specific device names (`<selectCmDeviceExt>`)

+* `perfmonCollectCounterData` - Demonstrates retrieving/parsing the performance counter data from a specific object, in this case all Hunt Pilots. (`<perfmonCollectCounterData>`)

 ## Getting started

 * From a terminal, use `git` to clone this repo to your PC, then change into the new directory: